jasonbayton/11ty/_src/android.md

 ### Android 14 will not permit install of very old apps

-In Android 14 it will no longer be possible to install any application that targets API level 23 - Android 6.0.
+From Android 14 it is no longer possible to install any application that targets API level 23 - Android 6.0.
 Attempting to do so will trigger a security exception.
-Applications already installed will remain untouched, however new installs on to any device that hasn't previously had the application will fail.
+Applications already installed will remain untouched, however new installs on any device that hasn't previously had the application will fail.

-Be sure to update your applications to target a recent API level before deploying any Android 14 devices into your estate.
+Be sure to update your applications to target a recent API level (or at least 7.0) before deploying any Android 14 devices into your estate.
+This will become a rolling policy, incrementing an API level with every future release.

 Check the [techdoc](/android/android-14-minimum-sdk/) for more info.